 The New York City Youth Poet Laureate Program aims to identify young writers and leaders committed to creating change through civic engagement and poetic excellence.

-Every fall, 15 finalists are selected from the pool of applications to join in workshop and communion together through a paid virtual fellowship program led by the Urban Word NYC Poet-in-Residence, Drew Drake.
-After the series of Fellowship workshops, the 15 will compete for the title of the NYC Youth Poet Laureate.
-Along with the official title, the NYC Youth Poet Laureate gets both high-level performance and publication opportunities and the opportunity to compete to be the National Youth Poet Laureate!
+Every fall, 10 finalists are selected from the pool of applications to join in workshop and communion together as Federal Hall Fellows, a paid fellowship program in partnership with Federal Hall and the National Harbor Conservatory and NYC Votes.
+After the series of Fellowship workshops, the finalists will compete for the title of the NYC Youth Poet Laureate.
+Along with the official title, the NYC Youth Poet Laureate gets both high-level performance and publication opportunities and the opportunity to compete to be the Regional and National Youth Poet Laureate!

 Stephanie Pacheco is the 2023 NYC Youth Poet Laureate, a student, and an organizer from The Bronx.
 From her early high school years to now, Stephanie has been a fierce advocate for educational equity and social justice across New York City.
 She has performed her poetry at multiple cultural landmarks such as The Apollo Theater and The Schomburg Center, where she was also a Junior Scholar.
 She has been a leading organizer and strategist with several activist organizations, including the Healing Centered Schools Task Force, Alliance for Quality Education, and Teens Take Charge, working to mobilize youth across the city against educational injustice.
 Her poetry and advocacy has been highlighted by The Today’s Show, The New York Times, The Daily News, CBS, and other publications.
 She is a recipient of the 2021 Princeton Prize in Race Relations.
 A member of her school’s Writer’s Guild, Urban Word NYC’s 2022 Slam Team, and a Black Girl Magic Fellow, Stephanie’s goal is to continue uplifting and to connect with her community using her words as tools for liberation, championing the belief that a better world is possible.